shaneoh10/coffee-box-ms1/README.md

 1. Scroll to or click on Contact on the navbar to go to the Contact section
 2. User can now view a contact form
 3. User can fill out form with name, email, message and checkbox if they want to subscribe to newsletter
-4. Click submit to send form, form will only send if Name field is filled and email is in correct format
+4. Click submit to send form, form will only send if Name field is filled and email is in correct format (form not functional but browser prompts you to enter required details)
 5. Subscribe to newsletter is not required, it is entirely up to the user

 ![Contact Section](assets/documents/contact.png)